 His 80th birthday in 2016 was marked with over 400 performances in more than 20 countries across the globe celebrating his music and legacy.
 Two new works received world premieres in autumn 2016: Pulse by the International Contemporary Ensemble and David Robertson at Carnegie Hall; and Runner at London’s Royal Ballet accompanied by new choreography by Wayne McGregor.
 Several presenters gave concert series and residencies to honour his anniversary, including Lincoln Center, San Francisco Symphony, the Barbican Centre London, Tokyo Opera City, and Carnegie Hall.

-During autumn 2018 Reich’s first major orchestral score in 30 years, Music for Ensemble and Orchestra, was given its world premiere by the Los Angeles Philharmonic Orchestra and Susanna Mälkki and had subsequent performances by London Symphony Orchestra, Sydney Symphony, New York Philharmonic, San Francisco Symphony and Baltic Sea Philharmonic orchestras.
-His collaboration with renowned artist Gerhard Richter for the opening of The Shed in New York City premiered in April 2019.
-Titled Reich/Richter, the 37-minute work for 14 players explores the shared sensory language of visual art and music.
+Recent years has seen the premiere of his first major orchestral score in 30 years, Music for Ensemble and Orchestra, by the Los Angeles Philharmonic Orchestra and Susanna Mälkki in 2018 (subsequent performances by London Symphony Orchestra, Sydney Symphony, New York Philharmonic, San Francisco Symphony and Baltic Sea Philharmonic) and a collaboration with renowned artist Gerhard Richter for the opening of The Shed in New York City in April 2019, which explores the shared sensory language of visual art and music.
+In 2021 his work Traveler's Prayer premiered in Amsterdam with further performances by commissioners in London, Hamburg, Paris, New York, Berkeley California and Tokyo.

 “There’s just a handful of living composers who can legitimately claim to have altered the direction of musical history and Steve Reich is one of them” states The Guardian.